inmyth/scala-templates/README.md

 Read this [first](https://gist.github.com/djspiewak/46b543800958cf61af6efa8e072bfd5c).

 Threads are expensive and not infinite.
 They come from thread pool which requires allocation.
 In most cases we define an ExecutorService but in cases where it is not explicitly needed Java will use a thread pool based on ForkJoinPool.
-(Read about [it and it's work stealing algorithm](https://www.baeldung.com/java-fork-join))
+(Read about [it and its work stealing algorithm](https://www.baeldung.com/java-fork-join))
-Just note that thread pool should be ideal for the purpose of the task which can be classified as:
+Thread pool should be configured depending on the purposes.
+In general there are only three types:
-- CPU-bound  (computation, image processing, file read)
+- CPU-bound  (i.e computation, image processing, file read)
-- Non-blocking IO (web socket communication)
+- Non-blocking IO (i.e web socket communication)
-- Blocking IO (database query using JDBC)
+- Blocking IO (i.e database query using JDBC)

 CPU-bound needs a fixed pool with number of threads equivalent to number of CPUs.
+We can also use ForkJoinPool here.
 Non-blocking IO can use a single thread.
 The problem  is non-blocking IO.
-The best way to handle it is replacing blocking library with a non-blocking one (Don't use JDBC but [this](https://github.com/jasync-sql/jasync-sql)).
+The best way to handle it is replacing blocking library with a non-blocking one (in case of JDBC, [this](https://github.com/jasync-sql/jasync-sql) is the non-blocking alternatice).